robinfriedli/aiode/README.md

 ![# botify](https://raw.githubusercontent.com/robinfriedli/botify/master/resources-public/img/botify-logo-wide.png)
- Discord bot that plays Spotify tracks and YouTube videos or any URL including Soundcloud links.
+ Discord bot that plays Spotify tracks and YouTube videos or any URL including Soundcloud links and Twitch streams.

 * Play and search Spotify tracks and YouTube videos or playlists or any URL including Soundcloud links
 * Create local playlists with tracks from any source